Following are the questions we’re most often asked with respect to Amish Friendship Bread.

 Q: Can I reprint your recipes or use them to create a free cookbook for my church/school/organization?

-A: Sorry, but the printables are made available to Kitchen Friends and subscribers for personal use only.
+A: The printables are made available to Kitchen Friends and subscribers for personal use only.
 Please do not use for any commercial purposes, and if you would like to use for a nonprofit purpose, we’d appreciate it if you would contact us first.
 Otherwise printables may not be sold or redistributed in any way.

 Still didn’t find what you were looking for?
 To post a question about your starter, baking, or anything else related to Amish Friendship Bread, please go to the Kitchen Table, our community forum, and post your question on our FAQ Discussion board.
 We usually respond within the day (no promises, though, but we certainly try!).